We're the UK's leading bowel cancer charity

 RAS genes

 RAS genes help cells grow, survive and multiply.
-If the cancer has a normal RAS gene, it is known as RAS wild type.
-If it has a mutation, it is called a mutated RAS gene.
+If the cancer has a normal RAS gene, it’s known as RAS wild type.
+If it has a gene change (mutation), it’s called a mutated RAS gene.
 There are different types of RAS genes called KRAS and NRAS.
 You may have a test to see if you have mutations in both of these RAS genes.
+If you have the wild type RAS gene, you may be able to have targeted treatments called cetuximab or panitumumab.
+These treatments are not suitable for patients with mutated RAS genes.

 BRAF genes